 History, tourist information, and nearby accommodation

 In 1322 the tower gained its present name when Roger de Clifford was executed by Edward II for treason.
-Clifford was hanged in chains from the walls of the tower, and ever after the building has been "Clifford's Tower".
+Clifford was hanged in chains from the tower walls, and ever after the building has been popularly known as 'Clifford's Tower'.

 About Clifford's Tower